-Martin Husovec [pronounce as Husovets, or Husoveck] is an Assistant Professor of Law at The London School of Economics and Political Science (LSE).
+Martin Husovec [pronounce as Husovets, or Husoveck] is an Associate Professor of Law at The London School of Economics and Political Science (LSE).
 His scholarship deals with questions of innovation policy and digital liberties, particularly intellectual property law, platform regulation, and freedom of expression.
 Martin is currently finalising a book about European regulation of digital platforms, entitled “Principles of the Digital Services Act” (Oxford University Press).

 Together with his students, Martin has filed almost a dozen amicus curiae briefs before the European Court of Human Rights in key cases dealing with digital freedom of expression.
 He previously acted as an advisor to the President of the Slovak Constitutional Court, national ministries in Europe and Asia, and various EU institutions in the areas of intellectual property, freedom of expression, and privacy.
 His work was repeatedly cited by Advocate Generals at the Court of Justice of the European Union.